jannepeh/go-spring/README.md

 # Go Spring CRUD API with File-Based Database

 A RESTful API built with Go that provides CRUD operations for articles using persistent file storage as the database.
+I did step 1 and 2 in the assignment

 ## Features